-Cambridge University Press is part of the University of Cambridge.
+Cambridge University Press is part of Cambridge University Press & Assessment, a department of the University of Cambridge.

-It furthers the University's mission by disseminating knowledge in the pursuit of education, learning and research at the highest international levels of excellence.
+We share the University's mission to contribute to society through the pursuit of education, learning and research at the highest international levels of excellence.